-Recently, most of the researchers and scholars interest to implement their research using Variance Based Structural Equation Modeling (VB-SEM).
+Recently, majority of the researchers and scholars are interesting implementing their research using Variance Based Structural Equation Modeling (VB-SEM).
 Variance based structural equation modeling is perceived to overcome the limitation of Covariance Based Structural Equation Modeling (CB-SEM) in many aspect and perspective (Afthanorhan, 2014).
-Thus, the prevalence of this particular method has become a preferences for many research areas especially for social science discipline.
+Thus, the prevalence of this particular method has become a choice for many researchers especially in social science discipline (Hair et., al 2013).

 In particular, the strength of this method can ascertain the scholar to execute their analysis with less complicated and cumbersome.
-Henseleret. al (2012) established SmartPls 2.0 to carry on the VB-SEM approach and several articles has been published by many prominent researchers such as (Sarstedt, 2009;Ringle, 2005; Hair et. al, 2010; Chin&Dibbern, 2010).
-According to Afthanorhan (2014), VB-SEM is can be equated as Partial Least Square Structural Equation Modeling (PLS-SEM) that was introduced by Wold (1982) and been modified to improve the capability of PLS-SEM by (Lohmoller, 1989).
+Henseler, Eingle & Sinkovics (2009) established SmartPls 2.0 to carry on the VB-SEM approach and several articles has been published by many prominent researchers such as (Sarstedt, 2009; Ringle, 2005; Hair et. al, 2010; Chin& Dibbern, 2010).
+According to Afthanorhan (2014), VB-SEM can be equatedwith Partial Least Square Structural Equation Modeling (PLS-SEM) that was introduced by Wold (1982) and being enhance to improve the capability of PLS-SEM by (Lohmoller, 1989).
 However, PLS-SEM is less popular compare to CB-SEM since there still a lot or argument to defend PLS-SEM especially for the assessment of fitness (Afthanorhan, 2013).

-Thereby, most researchers such as (Ringle, 2011; Henseler, 2009; Hair et. al 2010) modified this method to become more meaningful to overcome the limitation of CB-SEM.
+Consequently, most researchers such as (Ringle et. al, 2011; Henseler, 2009; Hair et. al 2010) modified this method to become more meaningful in order overcome the limitation of CB-SEM.
 Previously, CB-SEM is perceived to be the best method for the research using quantitative analysis since the method applied provide more assessment and obey the statistical assumption provided.
-For instances, CB-SEM does not assumed with that all the items included in a model there mean be compute of mean but instead to analyze the research more holistic and comprehensive beyond of other methods introduced.
 In some other, researchers often compute the mean of items for each variable to help them analyze their research rather than to dealwith each items in line the statistical assumption given.

-In particular, CB-SEM have two types of model comprises of measurement model and structural modelregarding to our objective research.
-Basically, measurement model is commonly used for Confirmatory Factor Analysis (CFA) to confirm which items in each construct should be retained for the subsequent steps which is structural model (Afthanorhan, 2014).
+In particular, CB-SEM has two types of model comprises of measurement model and structural modelregarding to our objective of this research.
+Measurement model is commonly used for Confirmatory Factor Analysis (CFA) to confirm which items or indicator in each construct should be retained for the subsequent steps which is structural model (Afthanorhan, 2014).
 The researchers assess the fitness of measurement model using some established bench mark.
-According to Ringleet. al (2012), the fitness of model capable to provide a meaningful finding for the structural model.
+According to Henseleret. al (2012), the fitness of model provide a meaningful fitness for the structural model.

-Moreover, CB-SEM is generally been used to minimize the correlation matrix and at the same time to stress on the covariance in a model (Hair et. al, 2012).
-The procedure for this method is quite manly for evaluation process rather than the prediction process.
-In fact, the scholarsare more interested to carry on their research based on the prediction obtained.
+Moreover, CB-SEM is generally been used to minimize the correlation matrix and at the same time to stress on the covariance in a model (Hair et. al, 2013).
+The procedure for this method is manly for evaluation process rather than the prediction process.
+In fact, the scholarsare more interested in carrying out on their research based on the prediction obtained.
 Besides, this particular method is useful the parametric distribution.
-The parametric is considered for normal data solely withoutemphasized on non-normal data.
+The parametric is considered for normal data solely without emphasis on non-normal data.
 In generals, CB-SEM needs at least 100 sample size to attain a meaningful findings (Lowry &Gaskin, 2014).
 Otherwise, the result suggested would become ambiguities and of course affect the prediction process (Afthanorhan, 2014).
-All of these issues become wider and restricted for scholar to investigate their analysis more profound.
+Fitness of measurement model and sample size issues become wider and restricted for scholar to investigate their analysis more profound.